martenframework/marten/docs/versioned_docs/version-0.1/getting-started/tutorial.md

 ```
 :::

 Once started, the development server will watch your project source files and will automatically recompile them when they are updated; it will also take care of restarting your project server.
-As such you don't have to manually restart the server when making changes to your application source files.
+As such, you don't have to manually restart the server when making changes to your application source files.

 ## Writing a first handler

-Let's start by creating a first handler for your project.
+Let's start by creating the first handler for your project.
 To do so, create a `src/handlers/home_handler.cr` file with the following content:

 ```crystal title="src/handlers/home_handler.cr"
 class HomeHandler < Marten::Handler